-Myth: Rank all of the programs you interview at.
+1. Myth: Rank all of the programs you interviewed at.

-Truth: Rank only programs where you would be content to train.
+Truth: Only rank programs where you would be content to train.

 Truth: A shorter rank list increases the risk of not matching.

-Truth: Be sure to rank programs in order of your true preference.
+Truth: Rank programs in order of your true preference.

 It is tempting to rank a program highly if you think the program likes you.
 It can be a pride issue; we all want to say we matched at our number one choice.
 Therefore, we are tempted to rank “attainable” programs highly.
-Also, as humans, we are likely to feel more positive emotions when in an environment where we think people like us.
-It gets confusing—sorting out how we really feel versus how we feel about how they feel.
-It is important to come back to the facts of the match algorithm.
-Student rankings of programs prevail over program ranking of students.
-Therefore, it is our obligation to ourselves to be honest about where we desire to match.
-Who cares if we match at our first, second, or third place?
-At least we were honest and did our best to get what we want.
+We’re also more likely to feel positive emotions in an environment where we think people like us.

 Truth: It’s a combination of both, but most importantly, it’s something no one else can decide for you.

-There exists no doubt that making the rank list is a daunting task.
+There is no doubt that making your rank list is a daunting task.
 The unknowns are scary, but all we can do is put our best foot forward.
-So, be honest, be brave, be humble, and remember to hit “Certify” before February 20th.
+So, be honest, be brave, be humble, and remember to hit “Certify” before the February deadline.